Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/05-optics-assembly.md

 2. _Slowly_ bend the bulb's leads 90 degrees, as seen.
 Secure with a LED pocket cap.

 :::caution
-Avoid over-bending the leads, or applying too much force.
+Avoid over-stressing the leads, or applying too much force too quickly.
 After bending once, it's ill-advised to bend them again.
 :::